danweitzel/ccdp_transformed/README.md

 |United Kingdom | 2005, 2010, 2015 | The Guardian| The Daily Telegraph |

+## Content
+1. The [ccd_crosswalk.csv](./data_raw/ccd_crosswalk.csv) file in the ``data_raw`` folder matches the Comparative Campaign Dynamics Project party identifier codes with the more widely used party identifier codes from the Comparative Manifesto Project (CMP).
+Researchers can use the CMP to extend the data set with ideological positions, election results, seat shares and more.
+2. The [ccdp_transformation.R](./scripts/ccdp_transformation.R) script in the ``scripts`` folder downloads the CCDP data and transforms it into three data sets that have parties in elections as the unit of observation.
+The script is annotated and each transformation is explained.
+Cleaning and coding are conducted such that they are easily understandanle and the R script works as a codebook.
+3. The ``data_processed`` folder holds three csv's.

+The R script also includes code that will generate Stata 13 .dta files that can be uncommented and used.

 The data sets in this repository provide the following data about party statements:
 1. Issue position statements by parties about themselves and other parties.